hayk314/visualization/README.md

 The input to the current version of the program is a text file.
 Download or clone this repository, install the missing python packages (see below) if any, then from a terminal window navigate to the [wordle](https://github.com/hayk314/visualization/tree/master/wordle) folder and call

-`python wordle.py fileName.txt interactiveFlag`
+`python wordle.py fileName.txt interactiveFlag verticalProbability`

 where `fileName.txt` is the name of the text file you want to create the wordle from, and `interactiveFlag` is a boolean value, `0,1` which allows the user to repaint the final configuration of words as many times as they wish.
 If `interactiveFlag == 0` or it is skipped altogether, the program will create a single wordle image (word cloud) and will stop afterwards.
 Otherwise, if `interactiveFlag == 1` the program will ask the user if they want to apply other color schemes on the already created configuration.
 The prompting will continue until the user instructs the program to stop.
 In this way, if the configuration appears nice but not the coloring then there is still a chance to change the color scheme in a relatively cheap way.
+Finally, `verticalProbability` is a number from `[0,1]` which shows the probability of a word being placed vertically.
+Skipping this parameter is equivalent to setting it as 0, i.e. all words will be placed *horizontally*.

 ### Fonts